Linaro/lava/doc/v2/lava-scheduler-device-help.rst

   device.

 * **Description** - Free text description of this individual device.
-  This field can be used by the :term:`device owner` to give more information about the device.
+  This field can be used to give more information about the device.
   This field can be edited by the lab administrators.

 * **Device version** - Optional field which can be edited by the lab administrators.